andrewdhood/cps_match/README.md

 I think often about what it feels like to be a parent in this system.

 You want, more than anything, for your child to be seen.
 You want the world to recognize what you recognize.
-The curiosity, the effort, the particular spark that makes your kid who they are.
+The curiosity, the effort, the spark that makes your child who they are.
 And instead, the world offers you a rubric.
 Four hundred fifty points for grades in four subjects.
 Four hundred fifty points for a test taken on a single morning in October.
 The sum of these numbers will determine, in large part, where your child spends the next four years.

 You do not experience this as a policy question.
 You experience it as a parent, lying awake at 2am, wondering if you should have started test prep earlier.
 Wondering if the B+ in science will matter.
 Wondering if you are putting too much pressure on your child, or not enough.